 My name is Carolyn Sotka and I am a marine biologist, writer and photographer with a passion for combining all three by traveling to remote islands and wild coasts of the world.
 I’ve worked on ocean and coastal issues for over twenty years and have helped start conservation programs all over the U.S., including at the New England Aquarium, Stanford University’s Hopkins Marine Station, the Communication Partnership for Science and the Sea (COMPASS) and the National Oceanic and Atmospheric Administration (NOAA).

 I am co-author of a best selling book “The Death and Life of Monterey Bay: A Story of Revival”, recently showcased on PBS’ Big Blue Live.
 All my stories have an ocean angle and I’ve written features, national ocean policy, reports, travel articles and content for Web sites, short videos and podcasts.
-In 2014, I joined the amazing crew of gifted writers and editors at The Scuttlefish.com, which is on hiatus.
+In 2014, I joined the amazing crew of gifted writers and editors at The Scuttlefish.com (on hiatus 2016) and I continue to write as a freelancer.

 I have a masters degree in ocean policy from the University of Miami’s Rosenstiel School of Marine and Atmospheric Science and a bachelors degree in zoology from the University of Vermont.
-Currently, I am an adjunct faculty member with the College of Charleston, where I teach classes on science communication and am developing a course on sustainability best practices, opportunities and challenges.
+Currently, I am an adjunct faculty member with the College of Charleston, where I teach graduate-level classes on science communication.
+I am Co-Director of the College of Charleston’s Biology Abroad 2018 Program in Trujillo, Spain and teach a course on environmental sustainability and policy.

 My areas of expertise include: